thindil/steamsky/bin/doc/MODDING.md

   automatic line wrap enabled, don't forget to fix it).

 ### Changing existing items types
-- In most cases you can change Item Type, with one exceptions: 'Fuel'.
-If you change this item type, game may stop working.
 - After change of Item Type don't forget to do proper changes in other data files (like items or recipes) and in this same file if item type was used in one of below settings.